tannd-ds/realtime-reid/README.md

 ## Introduction

-This is a practical Project using multiple technologies such as Apache Kafka, and Apache Spark, with simple Deep Learning Models like YOLOv5 (for Human Detection) and ...
-(For Person Re-identification) to address Human Re-identification in real-time.
+This project leverages a combination of cutting-edge technologies, including Apache Kafka and Apache Spark, along with straightforward Deep Learning Models like YOLOv5 (for *Human Detection*) and ResNet (for *Person Re-identification*).
+The primary objective is to tackle the challenge of *Person Re-identification* in real-time within a given scenario.

-The scenario is that there are multiple Cameras in a building, we want to detect people who appear in these cameras and identify them with unique IDs.
-A person can appear in one camera at this point and re-appear in another camera later, our goal is to identify this person in these cameras with the same ID (a.k.a Person Re-identification task).
+In the context of a building equipped with multiple cameras, the aim is to detect individuals across these camera feeds and assign unique IDs to each person.
+Notably, a person may initially appear in one camera and subsequently reappear in another.
+The overarching objective is to seamlessly identify the same individual across these cameras by associating them with a consistent ID—a task commonly referred to as *Person Re-identification*.

 ## Prerequisites